-You’ve probably heard the one about the frog and scorpion.
-It’s one of those fables that crops up time and time again.
+You’ve probably heard the one about the frog and scorpion crossing the river together.
+It’s one of those stories that crops up time and time again.
 Mainly because it teaches us important lessons that can help us to lead happier, more fulfilled lives.

 What’s the frog and the scorpion?

-In this story, a scorpion is sat on a riverbank, wanting to cross.
-But as it can’t swim, it asks a frog to carry it across the water.
-The frog is wary and says: “but you’ll sting me,” however the scorpion reassures the frog and says: “no I won’t, because if I sting you, we’ll both drown.”
-So the frog agrees to carry the scorpion across the water, but halfway across, the scorpion stings the frog.
+In this story, a scorpion is sat by the river, wanting to cross.
+But as it can’t swim, it asks a frog sitting on the riverbank, if it would carry it across the river, on its back, to the other side.
+The frog is wary and says: “but you’ll sting me,” however the scorpion looked to reassure the frog; “no I won’t, because if I sting you, we’ll both drown.”
+So the frog agrees to carry the scorpion across the river, but halfway across, the scorpion stings the frog.
 “Why did you sting me?” gasps the frog.
 “I couldn’t help it,” replied the scorpion, “it’s my nature.”

-It’s difficult to say where this fable originated from.
+It’s difficult to say where the story about the frog and the scorpion originated from.
 But according to Wikipedia, it emerged in Russia in the early 20th century.
-However, it is likely that earlier fables inspired this tale.
+However, it is likely that earlier stories inspired this tale.

 Like many fables, we can learn lessons from the frog and the scorpion.
 Lessons that could save us money, time and energy.